manishkumar-hub/Rojgar.com-Team--bit_by_bit--client/README.md

-## Rojgar.Com
+# Rojgar.Com
-# Undoubtedly the Covid 19 pandemic has very seriously impacted livelihood and employability.One of the major problem leading to unemployment is lack of access to jobs throughout the country.
+## Undoubtedly the Covid 19 pandemic has very seriously impacted livelihood and employability.One of the major problem leading to unemployment is lack of access to jobs throughout the country.
-# ...So a simple and secured website Rojgar.Com helps working population with the job providing industrialist.
+## ...So a simple and secured website Rojgar.Com helps working population with the job providing industrialist.

+# DEMO
 ![Screenshot (601)](https://user-images.githubusercontent.com/76401932/153742486-95fd51cc-cda3-4f31-9b6c-8b69c32d1eb1.png)

 ![Screenshot (602)](https://user-images.githubusercontent.com/76401932/153742496-12284ab7-fe5a-4398-ac86-b0b5da9fd82a.png)